Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 1-lisit script prints the content of my current working directoy.

-The 2-bring_me_home scripts changes the working directory to the user's home directory.
+The 2-bring_me_home script changes the working directory to the user's home directory.

+The 3-listfiles script shows the long format of the content of working directory.